 Updated by Peggy Moran, Executive Director

 After 24 years, there are 965 alumni from Australia, Canada, China, Germany, Hong Kong, Italy, Japan, Malaysia, New Zealand, Poland, Singapore, South Korea, Thailand, The United Kingdom and the United States, ranging in age from 14 to 86 years old.

-KBHC 2017 will build on the experiences of all of the twenty-two previous camps and will be Bernhard Scully's first year as Artistic Director.
+KBHC 2018 will build on the experiences of all of the twenty-three previous camps.
 Camp Ogontz continues to make improvements to their facilities to better accommodate us, most notably the completion of the new Ogontz Hall, in which KBHC gave the inaugural public concerts in 2013.
 Bernhard and I are constantly getting input from alumni, faculty and staff and I will use their suggestions to improve every aspect of the program.